[Skip to Content]

 Washrooms

 All washrooms on the main concourse at Coca-Cola Coliseum are fully accessible to all of our fans.
 For your convenience, all men’s and women’s washrooms on the main concourse are equipped with baby change tables.
 There are also washrooms available on the upper-level concourse.
-Additionally, we also have family washrooms which are suitable for use by a mobility-impaired fan and an attendant.
-Please see “Family Washrooms” for locations.

 Water Fountains